 - Request that your health record be amended.
 A request for amending your health information must be in writing using the specific form and directed to Health Information Services at RRMC.
 A request for amendment letter must state a reason for the requested change.

 - Obtain an accounting of disclosures of your health information made after April 13, 2003, for purposes other than treatment, payment and health care operations.
-A request for an accounting of disclosures must be in writing and directed to the Privacy & Security Compliance Officer at RRMC.
+A request for an accounting of disclosures must be in writing and directed to the Privacy and Security Compliance Officer at RRMC.

 - Obtain a paper copy of the Notice upon request even if you have received the Notice electronically.